GenericProgrammer1234/Noml/README.md

 - Command: `fs`
 - Description: Opens a file structure explorer to navigate and view directory contents.
 - Usage:
-  - Use the arrow keys to navigate directories.
   - Press "o" to open a file for editing within the file structure explorer.

 ## Text Editing